coreycaskey/ML4T/README.md

 # ML4T
-Machine Learning for Trading GaTech Course — Repo Copy from College GitHub Account
+Machine Learning for Trading — Georgia Tech Course

+This repository was copied from my private GaTech GitHub account and refactored to work with Python 3